gshubhamk/gshubhamk.github.io/index.md

 ## Awards
 ---
+  - __Best Poster Award__ by IEEE International Conference on High Performance Computing, Data, and Analytics (HiPC) 2023
+  - __SIAM Student Travel Award__ by Society for Industrial and Applied Mathematics (SIAM) 2023
+  - __Ravi Salgia Student Travel Grant__ by Office of Development and Alumni Affairs, Indian Institute of Science, Bengaluru, India 2023
+  - __Senior Research Fellowship__ by Council of Scientific & Industrial Research (CSIR), India 2021-24
   - __Junior Research Fellowship__ by Council of Scientific & Industrial Research (CSIR), India 2019-21
-  - __Senior Research Fellowship__ by Council of Scientific & Industrial Research (CSIR), India 2021-24

 ## Projects
 ---

 ### Asynchronous discontinuous-Galerkin method
-The idea is to introduce asynchrony to the discontinuous-Galerkin method at a mathematical level while solving time-dependent partial differential equation in a distributed memory setting, analyze the stability, accuracy of the new formulation, and demnstrate its scalability.
+The objective is to introduce an asynchronous computing approach to the discontinuous-Galerkin method by relaxing communication/synchronization at a mathematical level while solving time-dependent partial differential equations in a distributed memory setting, analyze the numerical properties of the new formulation, and demonstrate its scalability.
 The final goal is to develop a highly scalable DG-based PDE solver for massively parallel supercomputers.

 ---